 You must email your completed full application form as a Microsoft Word attachment only to the email address: REPF.Applications@colchester.gov.uk.
-You must also attach the completed full application spreadsheet as a Microsoft Excel document and attachments to the email.
+You must also attach the completed REPF CCC Full Application Spreadsheet Business Round 3 as a Microsoft Excel document to the email as well as all other supporting documents.